 Meaning and History

 What the original Carling logos looked like is unknown, as there is no visual information.
-It is only known that in Canada, it bore the name and image of a lion sculpture from Westminster Bridge in London, symbolizing the brand’s British origin.
+It is known only that in Canada, it bore the name and image of a lion sculpture from Westminster Bridge in London, symbolizing the brand’s British origin.

 What is Carling?